adamsuk/sradams-co-uk-content/blog-content/cv.md

 __Computing__: DevOps champion by embracing modern tools and techniques.
 I scoped, implement and maintained server-side Docker, Gitlab, Puppet and MySQL instances.
 Extensive knowledge of programming languages such as Python and MATLAB, intermediate knowledge of C, C#, SQL and Fortran, working knowledge of C++, JavaScript and AWK.
 Modelling experience using codes such as RELAP5-3D, COBRA and MCNP as well as experience developing in-house codes.
-Use of operating systems such as Windows, Linux (Ubuntu, RedHat and SuSE) and OSX.
+Extensive use of various operating systems such as Windows, Linux (Ubuntu, RedHat and SuSE) and OSX.

-__Communication__: Verbal; with the ability to confidently express complex ideas to people of different specialisms.
+__Communication__: Ability to confidently express complex ideas to people of different specialisms.
 Experience in presenting to academic specialists, company directors, external conferences.
 Teaching cross-discipline areas with training materials to broaden knowledge.
-Written; experience with a wide range of scientific writing, report writing, presentation slides.
+Experience with a wide range of scientific writing, report writing, presentation slides.

 __Teamwork__: Enabling individuals and teamwork by embracing principles and practices through implementation of agile planning, continuous feedback and deploying tools to enable multi-engineer developments and targeted peer reviews.
 Experience as a team member and leading a team during all analysis method life-cycles (analysis and method development).
 Advocate of the ‘broken squares’ philosophy which actively encourages a supportive team structure.

+__Engineering__: Architecting cloud infrastructure based on project needs and interfaces with existing infrastructure (both to enable initial development and to productionise a solution).
-__Engineering__: Continuously aiming to further engineering output by automating processes, implement continuous testing (from unit to integrated), automate documentation (from description memos to testing evidence), and deploy CD/CI solutions.
+Continuously aiming to further engineering output by automating processes, implement continuous testing (from unit to integrated and user acceptance), automate documentation (from description memos to testing evidence), and deploy CD/CI solutions.
 Common industry approaches for design such as robust design (Taguchi method) and analytical methods such as Best Estimate Plus Uncertainty (BEPU).
 Physical phenomena assessed from first principles for validation and analysis purposes.
 Extensive thermal hydraulic used to determine fluid properties, flow and heat transfer regimes.
 ___
 ## Further Details
-- Conferences – ICONE 26 presenter (robust design approaches) and co-author (two-staged validation), Microsoft Build 2020 (attendee), GitLab Commit 2020 presenter, DevOps Live 2020 panelist.
+- Conferences – ICONE 26 presenter (robust design approaches) and co-author (two-staged validation), Microsoft Build 2020 (attendee), GitLab Commit 2020 (presenter), DevOps Live 2020 (panelist).
-- Interviewer – organising, application reviewer and lead interviewer for four successful MSc placement students.
+- Interviewer – Enabling a start-up to ramp up by supporting various stages of the interview process.
+Organising, reviewing applications and leading interviews for four successful MSc placement students.
 - Home automation hobbyist – Ubuntu media server, Home Assistant smart device integration, NFS server for centralised storage, puppet server for cross-network software installation/updates.
 - Classic car enthusiast – owner of a 1978 MG BGT.